Who is Home handywoman website for

-Home handywoman website is about sharing with you tips and tricks of the trade so you too can save money by doing many of the basic home repairs and maintenance yourself and, at the same time, develop new skills.
+Home handywoman website is about sharing with you tips and tricks of the trade that I have learnt over the years.

 My DIY days started in the mid 1970’s when I purchased my first 1950s home in Brisbane, Australia.

-With the assistance of my sister and brother-in-law we painted the flat throughout, sanded back and painted kitchen cupboards, and laid fresh tiles throughout.
-This all happened over one Easter holiday break.
-A carpet layer laid fresh carpet the following week and the flat was leased out very quickly.
+With the assistance of my sister and brother-in-law we painted walls, doors, ceilings, painted kitchen cupboards, and laid fresh tiles throughout.

 Anything I did not know how to do I asked trades people who were very helpful in providing advice.